Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/layout-define-example.md

 </ContentPage>
 ```

-In this example, the relative path of the image resources (relative to the location of the exe file) is used.
+In this code, the relative image path from the exe file is used.
 You can also use the absolute path of the image.

 ### Requirements

 - `x:Class` specifies the namespace and the class name for a class defined in the XAML file.
-The class name must match the class name of the code-behind file:
+The class name must match the class name of the code-behind file.

-- The filename of the XAML file must be same with the class name.
+- The filename of the XAML file must be same as the class name.

 ```xml
 <ContentPage x:Class="Tizen.NUI.Examples.AmbientPage"